what exactly is an Internal Communications Manager, and what does their job involve? In this blog, we go through everything you need to know!

 How Do We Know If The Internal Communication Manager Did A Good Job?

 In case of an emergency, can all employees be reached immediately?
 Did instructions and decisions made by management make it all the way to the entire staff without getting stuck on the way?
 Is everything measurable and you can tell who received the information and who didn’t?
-If the answer to these questions is yes, the internal communication manager did its job properly.
+If the answer to these questions is “yes”, the Internal Communication Manager did their job properly.

-It’s important to create channels that provide quick solutions to all the service givers in the organization (welfare, HR, the department in charge of company cars and so on).
-The employees need to feel like the organization provides them a communicational service, just like the one they get from their cable, internet or cell phone provider, for instance.
+It’s important to create channels that provide quick solutions to all the service givers in the organization (welfare, HR, the department in charge of company cars, and so on).
+The employees need to feel like the organization provides them a communications service, just like the one they get from their cable, internet, or cell phone provider, for instance.
 All the information the employee needs should be accessible and answers to questions should be received quickly and efficiently.

 Are the employees engaged with the marketing plans?
 Was there sharing and brainstorming about marketing ideas?
-All of these can create an even bigger engagement rate between the employees and the organization, and contribute to the joint efforts of the organization as a whole.
+All of these can create an even bigger engagement rate between the employees and the organization, because your non-desk employees have to chat, and therefore contribute to the joint efforts of the organization as a whole.